 7.1 No later than twenty-eight (28) days after receipt of the recommendation of the Appellate Review Body, or twenty-eight (28) days after waiver of Appellate Review, the Board shall consider the same and affirm, modify or reverse the recommendation.
-When a matter of Hospital policy or potential liability is presented, the Board shall consult with Corporation prior to taking action.
-The decision made by the full Board after receipt of the written recommendation from the Appellate Review Body will be deemed final, subject to no further appeal under the provisions of this Fair Hearing Plan.
+The decision made by the full Board, after receipt of the written recommendation from the Appellate Review Body, will be deemed final, subject to no further appeal under the provisions of this Fair Hearing Plan.
 However, if the decision is based substantially on economic factors the final decision will not become effective until fifteen (15) days after notice to the Practitioner.
-In any event, the action of the Board will be promptly communicated to the Practitioner in writing by certified mail.
+In the event, the action of the Board will be promptly communicated to the Practitioner in writing by certified mail.